Skip to content

 • Input via AXexcui does not re-wrap tap/type/swipe/touch; call axe directly for real HID input, and axe describe-ui for the raw tree xcui parses

-• Output envelope & exit codes — single JSON object with tool/version first; --human for prose; exit 0 pass · 1 assertion-fail/wait-timeout · 2 environment error · 8 output-write error
+• Output envelope & exit codes – single compact JSON object with tool/version first; every subcommand accepts --human for prose; exit 0 pass · 1 assertion-fail/wait-timeout · 2 environment error · 8 output-write error

 • CLI grammar gotcha – Go's flag parser stops at the first positional, so always use the all-flag forms (assert --id …, not assert <id> …)